MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmaenabler/ns-wdfdmaenabler-_wdf_dma_enabler_config.md

 A pointer to the driver's <a href="https://msdn.microsoft.com/b334588a-7a92-4542-8f45-13c363ce22f0">EvtDmaEnablerSelfManagedIoStop</a> event callback function, or <b>NULL</b>.

-### -field AddressWidthOverride
+#### - AddressWidthOverride

 Set to zero to accept the address width specified in <b>Profile</b>.
 A driver can override the <b>Profile</b>  address width by setting this member to a value between 24  and 63.
 If your driver specifies a system-mode DMA profile, <b>AddressWidthOverride</b> must be zero.
 If your driver specifies a 32-bit DMA profile, <b>AddressWidthOverride</b> cannot be greater than 32.
 The <b>AddressWidthOverride</b> member is available in version 1.11 and later versions of KMDF.
 See more information in <b>Remarks</b>.

+#### - Flags

+A bitwise OR of one or more values from the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439491">WDF_DMA_ENABLER_CONFIG_FLAGS</a> enumeration.
+The <b>Flags</b> member is available in version 1.11 and in later versions of KMDF.

-### -field WdmDmaVersionOverride
+#### - WdmDmaVersionOverride

 Set to zero to accept the default DMA version.
 To request DMA version 3, set to 3.
 The <b>WdmDmaVersionOverride</b> member is available in version 1.11 and in later versions of KMDF.
 DMA version 3 is available starting in Windows 8.

-### -field Flags

-A bitwise OR of one or more values from the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439491">WDF_DMA_ENABLER_CONFIG_FLAGS</a> enumeration.
-The <b>Flags</b> member is available in version 1.11 and in later versions of KMDF.

 ## -remarks